-(c) this Guarantee constitutes a valid and legally binding agreement of Guarantor, except as the enforceability of this Guarantee may be limited by the effect of any applicable bankruptcy, insolvency, reorganization, moratorium or similar laws affecting creditors' rights generally and by general principles of equity.
+(c) this Guarantee, when executed and delivered, constitutes a valid and legally binding agreement of Guarantor, except as the enforceability of this Guarantee may be limited by the effect of any applicable bankruptcy, insolvency, reorganization, moratorium or similar laws affecting creditors' rights generally and by general principles of equity.

 4. SETOFFS AND COUNTERCLAIMS.
-Without limiting Guarantor's own defenses and rights hereunder, Guarantor reserves to itself all rights, setoffs, counterclaims and other defenses to which Company or any other affiliates of Guarantor are or may be entitled to arising from or out of the Agreement or otherwise, except for defenses arising out of the bankruptcy, insolvency, dissolution or liquidation of Company.
+Without limiting Guarantor's own defenses and rights hereunder, Guarantor reserves to itself all rights, setoffs, counterclaims and other defenses to which Company or any other affiliates of Guarantor is or may be entitled to arising from or out of the Transactions or otherwise, except for defenses arising out of the bankruptcy, insolvency, dissolution or liquidation of Company.

 5. AMENDMENT OF GUARANTEE.
-No term or provision of this Guarantee shall be amended, modified, altered, waived, or supplemented except in a writing signed by the parties hereto.
+No term or provision of this Guarantee shall be amended, modified, altered, waived, or supplemented except in a writing signed by Guarantor and Counterparty.

 6. WAIVERS.
 Guarantor hereby waives (a) notice of acceptance of this Guarantee; (b) presentment and demand concerning the liabilities of Guarantor, except as expressly hereinabove set forth; and (c) any right to require that any action or proceeding be brought against Company or any other person, or except as expressly hereinabove set forth, to require that Counterparty seek enforcement of any performance against Company or any other person, prior to any action against Guarantor under the terms hereof.